zonical/zcontracts/README.md

 - [Lots of customisation (e.g Contracts can be repeated infinitely), all controllable with ConVars](https://github.com/zonical/zcontracts/wiki/ConVar's-and-Console-Commands).

 ## Usage
 This plugin, like any other SourceMod plugin, falls under the [SourceMod License](https://www.sourcemod.net/license.php) (specifically GPLv3).
 You are free to use this plugin on your server and modify the plugin source code to suit your own needs.
-Although not required, I would appreciate a mention in your server credits for the development/time that went into this plugin.
 The sample Contracts provided in this repositiory are free to be used, modified, or deleted.

 ## Questions, Issues, PR's
 Feel free to contact me at `ZoNiCaL#9740` on Discord if you have any questions.